pablo-maff/pixels-and-prayers/tasks.md

 ## 🔁 2.
 Debounced Input Component

 // 1.
 The search input should allow a user to input text
 // 2.
-If the entered value matches an item from a list, it should return that item
+If the entered value exactly matches an item in the list, that item is made available externally
 // 3.
 Matching is case-insensitive and ignores surrounding whitespace
 // 4.
 If no match is found, no result is returned or displayed